Lina-ouaret/Project_4bim/README.md

 ### Repository Organization
 ***
-The folder portrait_robot contains all the folders that define the software structure.
-In the folder portrait_robot there are 3 main folders:
+The folder projet contains all the folders that define the software structure.
+This folder projet contains the main python file that defines the software execution.
+It also contains :
-Genetic_Algorithm, contains all the python, numpy and csv files needed for the genetic algorithm.
+- in the clusters folder, all numpy and csv files needed for the genetic algorithm and neural network algorithm.
-Neural_Network, contains all the python, and numpy files needed for the neural network algorithm.
+- in the decoders folder, all decoder files .h5 needed for the photo decoding in the main.
-Graphical_Inteface, contains all the the python, numpy, and png files needed for the graphical interface.
-This folder contains the main python file that defines the software execution.
+- in the selectionimage, son, father, choice and final_choice folders, all photos saved during the main execution.

 The folder tutorials contains two jupyther notebooks that can help you train with the Genetic Algorithm and the Neural Network Algorithm.